 CodeTwo Exchange Migration consists of two components: Data Provider Service and Administration Panel.
-Both components are installed together in the migration source environment.
 Aside from that, the software also installs MAPI CDO libraries which are necessary for the Data Provider Service.
-No components have to be run on the target server, nor there are any CodeTwo agents on the intermediary, third-party servers.
+To provide you with maximum safety, there are no CodeTwo agents on intermediary, third-party servers.

-This is a Windows service responsible for accessing the source Exchange Server mailboxes, extracting and preparing items for migration.
+This is a Windows service responsible for accessing source Exchange Server mailboxes via MAPI, extracting and preparing items for migration.
+The service is installed only when you configure a MAPI source connection.

-The service runs under the account the administrator configures in the program's Source Server connection configuration option.
-The same account provided there is used by the service to create a MAPI profile, which in turn is used to access source mailboxes.
+Data Provider Service runs under the account the administrator configures in the program's source server connection.
+This account is used by the service to create a MAPI profile, which in turn is used to access source mailboxes.
 Using MAPI to access source mailboxes demands the software to be actually installed in the migration source domain.
-Meeting specific software's user and service account requirements is also expected for the MAPI to work, but thanks to this CodeTwo Exchange Migration supports old Exchange Servers 2003 which do not feature modern mailbox accessing methods (e.g. EWS - Exchange Web Services).
+Meeting the software's specific user and service account requirements is necessary for the MAPI to work, but thanks to this CodeTwo Exchange Migration supports Exchange Server 2003, which does not feature modern mailbox accessing methods (e.g. EWS - Exchange Web Services).

 As the name suggests, the Administration Panel is a command and control center of the software in a form of graphical user interface.
 However, it also runs a process that is responsible for migrating from IMAP sources and picking up data extracted by the Data Provider Service and sending it to the target server.